DavidLanders95/NeuralMagFork/docs/reference/state.rst

 ^^^^^^^^^^^^^^^^^^

 The initialization of the :code:`state` requires a :code:`mesh` object.
-As in standard finite-difference codes, the mesh in NeuralMag is a regular cuboid grid and is defined by the number of cells in the principal directions of the coordinate system and the size of the simulation cells.
+As in standard finite-difference codes, the mesh in NeuralMag is a regular cuboid grid and is defined by the number of cells in the principal directions of the coordinate system and the size of the discretization cells.

 .. code:: python